 In order for a server to join the global processing cloud it must first install an initialisation script which is run when the server is first started.
-This script call be installed into an existing server, or as in the case of this pipleine a reference virtual machine was constructed with this script installed and an AMI produced from which large number of virtual machine instance can be created.
+This script call be installed into an existing server, or as in the case of this pipleine a reference virtual machine was constructed with this script installed and an amazon machine image (AMI) produced from which large number of virtual machine instance can be created.